stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### 2021 growth opportunity #3 - niche operations/BPM

-Rather than go after large-scale price-driven competitive outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers, and the client doing it themselves internally.
+Rather than go after large-scale price-driven outsourcing deals, you could look for opportunities that allow you to niche on what you can do better than other providers, and the client doing it themselves internally.

 Keep in mind that most of the top tier BPM firms now need to sell a minimum of 25 seats into a client to make the sales cycle and overheads worthwhile; their ideal minimum is 100 seats.